wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 Dentographs are a practical implementation of the idea that classification schemes are functions.
 It may be years since the reader last thought of mathematical functions, so I will only briefly describe my thinking here.
 A full explanation will come in a subsequent paper that goes into the theory.

-In grossly simplified terms, a function is a formula that given some input will generate some output.
+In grossly simplified terms, a function is a formula that, given some input, will generate some output.
 Functions such as f(x) = 3x + 4 take a number and turn it into another number by applying a simple rule: "multiply by three and add four."
 [Wolfram Alpha defines a function](http://www.wolframalpha.com/input/?i=function&a=*C.function-_*MathWorld-) as a "relation that uniquely associates members of one set with members of another set.
 More formally, a function from A to B is an object f such that every a &#8712; A is uniquely associated with an object f(a) &#8712; B."

 The Library of Congress and Dewey Decimal Classifications are functions that map the universe of knowledge onto combinations of numbers and letters.
 It's possible to quibble with the "uniquely associated" part of the definition, but for our purposes, we can think of classification schemes as functions.
 And when we have a function, a natural next step is to ask: can we graph it?  [f(x) = 3x + 4](http://www.wolframalpha.com/input/?i=3x+%2B+4) is easily graphed on the x-y plane as a straight line.
 Dewey numbers are in the range (0 < n < 1000): how can they be graphed?
 LCC call numbers are made up of letters from AC to ZA and numbers from 1 to 9999: how can they be graphed?